Integrate Flurry SDK for iOS¶

 use_frameworks! if your app target is in Swift.

 $ pod installin the directory containing the Podfile.

 .xcworkspacefile to launch Xcode.
 Use this file for all development on your app.

 For more information on working with CocoaPods, refer to the CocoaPods Getting Started guide

-If you are looking to get Flurry SDK packaged in .a files, please email email@example.com and ask for the latest SDK be sent to you.
+If you are looking to get Flurry SDK packaged in .a files, follow the instructions for Manual SDK Integrations

 Swift SDK Integration¶

 For Swift integration, you’ll need to implement a Bridging Header.
 Follow these steps if you are importing manually using Swift.